 In this energizing 38th Hands-on Agile session, Roman Pichler delved into your questions on the role of the Product Owner.
 The topics range from product manager vs. Product Owner vs. business analyst to the right size of a Product Backlog to linking product vision to Product Goal and Sprint Goal.

 📺 Watch the video now: Roman Pichler: The Product Owner — Hands-on-Agile #38.

-Scrum has proven to be an effective product delivery framework for digital products like applications or apps.
-However, Scrum is equally suited to build the wrong product efficiently as its Achilles heel has always been the product discovery part.
+Scrum has proven to be an effective product delivery framework for all sorts of products.
+However, Scrum is equally well suited to build the wrong product efficiently as its Achilles heel has always been the product discovery part.
 What product discovery part, you may think now.
-And this is precisely the point: The product owner miraculously identifies what is the best way to proceed as a team by gating and prioritizing the product backlog.
+And this is precisely the point: The Product Owner miraculously identifies what is the best way to proceed as a Scrum Team by managing the Product Backlog.
 How that is supposed to happen is nowhere described in the Scrum Guide.
-Consequently, when everyone is for himself, product discovery anti-patterns emerge.
+Consequently, when everyone is for themselves, product discovery anti-patterns emerge.

 From sunk costs, HIPPO-ism, my-budget-my-features to self-fulfilling prophecies — learn more about the numerous product discovery anti-patterns that can manifest themselves when you try to fill Scrum’s product discovery void.

 It’s Product Roadmap Building Time Again!

 The end of 2020 is nearing, and it’s product roadmap building time again—at least for those companies that are still dedicated to the old command-and-control model.
 In the next few weeks, executives and (key) stakeholders will come together and define new functionality that they believe will meet business demands in 2021.